CAD/CADD Drafting Technology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in CAD/CADD Drafting Tech, too.
-About 2.0% of those with this major are international students.
+Americans aren’t the only ones with an interest in CAD/CADD Drafting Tech.
+About 2.1% of those with this major are international students.

 How Much Do CAD/CADD Drafting Technology Majors Make?